 Our lessons provide children with the opportunity to develop their religious beliefs and values.
-RE is the core subject which is central to the life of a Catholic school and it enables children to understand the relationship between faith and life through various engaging activities.
+RE is the core subject that is central to the life of a Catholic school and it enables children to understand the relationship between faith and life through various engaging activities.
 This also includes work to be completed at home, which involves vital parental input.
-Teaching of RE at our school is not treated purely as a lesson as throughout the school, the children are provided with many opportunities to grasp and embed a deeper acknowledgement of our school community as part of the family of God.
-This enables us as a school to ensure that we create a happy atmosphere which is nurturing and caring in which children and all staff at our school show love and care for another.
-Teaching of RE is also taught discretely and developmentally through assemblies and our involvement with charitable projects that usually concern the welfare and well-being of other children.
+The teaching of RE at our school is not treated purely as a lesson as, throughout the school, the children are provided with many opportunities to grasp and embed a deeper acknowledgement of our school community as part of the family of God.
+This enables us as a school to ensure that we create a happy atmosphere that is nurturing and caring in which children and all staff at our school show love and care for another.
+The teaching of RE is also taught discretely and developmentally through assemblies and our involvement with charitable projects that usually concern the welfare and well-being of other children.
 This develops good citizenship, making links with the parish and fosters an awareness of economic changes. and an understanding of our changing world.

-These statements are very closely linked to the RE programme and deepens their awareness of the demands of religious commitment in everyday life.
+These statements are very closely linked to the RE programme and deepen our children's awareness of the demands of religious commitment in their everyday life.
 As part of our celebration of children’s spiritual journey, Year 4 Catholic children are invited to join the parish preparation programme for the sacraments of Reconciliation and First Holy Communion.